NetworkWebMasters/disable-title/readme.txt

 == Changelog ==

+= 0.9 =
+- Add feature to disable in widgets
+- fix: get_title replacement only within the_loop

 = 0.8 =
 - filter recent posts widget to disable post on startpage.
 Thanks to Gert Jan Zeilstra for reporting the issue.